3. Drawing Structural Equation Modeling Diagrams Without Data

 music ~~ math

-This string is already written down in the text area of Lavaan Syntax under the Lavaan Input menu.
+This string is already written down in the text area of Lavaan Syntax under the SEM Data menu.
 If readers want to supply their own models, then delete this sample string.
 Here are some important inputs for drawing a SEM diagram from a lavaan model.

 Line Endpoint Spacing: Spacing between a node and a edge’s endpoint.